 A vegan curry that packs the goodness of aubergines and the texture of red lentils, this aubergine and red lentil curry is sure to satisfy the entire family.
 You can serve this super nutritious and tasty aubergine curry with rice or naan bread for a dinner that’ll feel like a feast.

-If you’re looking to expand your portfolio of vegan curry recipes, this aubergine (eggplant) curry with red lentils is something that you should definitely try.
 The spices used to make it enhance the taste of the aubergines beautifully, and you can make it as spicy as you want by playing with the amount of crushed chili flakes you use.

-I like this vegan aubergine curry a lot because it’s super easy to make and it only requires some very simple ingredients.
-I absolutely love a good red lentil curry recipe because of the texture the lentils lend to the dish.
-Lentils are also great for spooning with delicious chunks of naan bread, so it’s difficult to say no to them.
+I like this vegan aubergine curry a lot because it's super easy to make and it only requires some very simple ingredients.

 Ingredients you need for this curry